Disclosure: Affiliate links within. Purchasing and/or clicking on some of the links in this post helps support Family Travel Magazine®.

 Sun Safety Tips on Vacation

 If you read my mom blog, Mom’s Favorite Stuff, you may know that last summer, I had a melanoma scare.
 In July, I had a mole removed that was not “quite” melanoma.
 Thankfully it was caught in time, but now I have to be very careful in the sun.
 After my stitches were removed, I had three separate Caribbean trips scheduled, and knew that I had to avoid the sun.
 But I didn’t want to hide in my hotel room – so I didn’t.
-There are lots of ways to stay safe in the sun – here are some sun safety tips on vacation.
+There are lots of ways to stay safe in the sun, even on family summer vacations.
+Here are some sun safety tips on vacation.

 A note: I always recommend that you talk directly to your dermatologist, primary care doctor, and/or pediatrician specifically about your situation.